Scotland’s first ever Year of Young People is happening in 2018.

 So far over 200 YoYP 2018 Ambassadors have been recruited and represent every local authority in Scotland.
 Their role is to promote the year-long activity, challenge negative stereotypes and champion the six key themes which young people decided upon – Participation, Education, Equality and Discrimination, Enterprise and Regeneration and Culture.
 The celebration begins on 1 January 2018.

 This is an exciting opportunity for Dumfries and Galloway to co-produce an innovative and dynamic calendar of projects, experiences and events to celebrate and showcase young people and youth work across our region.

-More information on Scotland’s Year of Young People 2018 can be found HERE
+More information on what is happening in Dumfries and Galloway for Scotland’s Year of Young People 2018 can be found HERE

 Click on the image below to open the Dumfries and Galloway Plan for Year of Young People 2018.